-A few years ago I started doing this thing where, if I invited a guy back to my place to hang out (usually after partying), I would give him this disclaimer: “I’m not going to have sex with you.”
+This article originally appeared on VICE Canada.
+A few years ago, I started doing this thing where, if I invited a guy back to my place to hang out (usually after partying), I would give him this disclaimer: “I’m not going to have sex with you.”

 I was reminded of this story and many others like it when I heard about Aziz Ansari’s bad date.
-When I first read the story, I thought “this doesn’t seem that bad.”
-Ansari’s behaviour was gross, sure, but he also just sounded like a horny guy who has no game.
+When I first read the story, I thought, This doesn’t seem that bad.
+Ansari’s behavior was gross, sure, but he also just sounded like a horny guy who has no game.

 Even after this, she said Ansari asked her to give him head and then took her over to a mirror, bent her over, and again asked her where she wanted him to fuck her while ramming his penis against her ass.

 Grace said she told him, “No, I don’t think I’m ready to do this, I really don’t think I’m going to do this.”
 But he again did a fingers-down-throat move she named "the claw.”